 Follow any warning signs

 Please follow the advice of any safety and warning signs from authorities.
-Signs may be at swim spot carparks, entrances, or by the water’s edge, and as warnings on LAWA.
+Signs may be located at swim spot carparks, entrances, or by the water’s edge, and as warnings on LAWA.

 Check the water is clean and clear

-Don’t swim or allow dogs near the water if you notice potentially toxic algae in the river or lake, or if the water is murky/smells unpleasant.
-Generally, if you can’t see your toes in knee deep water, find a clearer spot to swim.
-This factsheet has more information on toxic algae and how to identify it.
+Don’t swim or allow dogs near the water if you notice toxic algae in the river or lake, or if the water is murky/smells unpleasant.
+Generally, if you can’t see your toes in knee-deep water, find a clearer spot to swim.

 Stay away from any pipes, culverts, and flocks of birds

-Avoid swimming and other water activities near sources of potential contamination - instead find a different spot along the river, lake, or beach.
+Avoid swimming and other water activities near sources of potential contamination.
+Instead find a different spot along the river, lake, or beach.

 Check for hazards

-Hazards at swim spots may include rip currents, underwater objects, stinging jellyfish, steep drop offs, and potentially toxic algae.
+Hazards at swim spots may include rips or strong river currents, underwater objects, steep drop-offs, stinging jellyfish, and toxic algae.
 Our lakes, rivers, and beaches are great natural playgrounds, but they can be unpredictable.
-Know your limits and never swim alone.
-If in doubt, stay out.
-For advice and to upskill on beach water safety visit Surf Lifesaving NZ.

 Golden Rule: Check 'Can I swim here?' before you decide where to swim